 Mr J Barnes

 I am a 66 year old male who has valued being physically active all my life.
 I took up running in my late twenties and have enjoyed fell running and orienteering as well as hill walking.
 A couple of years ago a twinge in my ankle developed into constant pain such that I had to give up running although cycling was still o.k.
 During 2008 deterioration continued and I was walking in discomfort and with a bad limp.
 I suddenly felt like an old man.
-My G.P. diagnosed arthritis as the problem suggesting an ankle fusion as a solution and he made an appointment to see a specialist at a local hospital though I had to wait 3 months for this.
+My G.P. diagnosed arthritis as the problem, suggesting an ankle fusion as a solution and he made an appointment to see a specialist at a local hospital though I had to wait 3 months for this.
 The arthritis was confirmed and an open surgery fusion was offered.
 I was hesitant about this being aware of infection issues given that my problem was not life threatening – just life inhibiting.
-I did come away with a website link to the Priory and Mr Mark Herron’s consultancy however which immediately inspired confidence.
-I got a quick consultation with Mr Herron who empathised with my plight and assured me that an arthroscopic fusion would be the best option for regaining an active lifestyle, so I immediately booked an operation date.
+I did come away with a website link to the Priory Hospital however, which immediately inspired confidence.
+I got a quick consultation and was assured that an arthroscopic fusion would be the best option for regaining an active lifestyle, so I immediately booked an operation date.

 I had my operation early in February 2009 at the Priory and I have no hesitation in saying that the whole experience was easier than I had anticipated.
-Mr Mark Herron and his anaesthetist were reassuring in their friendly professionalism.
+The surgeon and his Team were reassuring in their friendly professionalism.
 Post - operative care by Priory staff was excellent and after two nights I was discharged.

 Living with an Aircast boot and crutches for a few months is not ideal but one adjusts and tries to be patient with anticipation of a positive outcome.
-I came out of my boot and was discharged by Mr Mark Herron on 1st May.
+I came out of my boot and was discharged on 1st May 2009.
 It took a few weeks to get walking comfortably again due to my foot operating in a different way.
 A holiday in Scotland encouraged me to try a few walks of up to 5 miles and the foot ache gradually subsided.
 At the end of June I was confident enough to climb Snowdon.
 I experienced no ankle pain but a little swelling the day after – which did not last.
 Over the summer I have completed four orienteering events on rough terrain with no ankle problems whatsoever.
 I have even started (slowly) to run again.
 So all in all I am really pleased I bit the bullet and went for the ankle fusion operation.
-I suspect that the procedure undertaken by Mr Mark Herron and his team at the Priory Hospital Birmingham would take some beating.
+I suspect that the procedure undertaken by the surgeon and his team at the Priory Hospital Birmingham would take some beating.

 Mr N Forrest